AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I did not used any other preprocessing like grayscalling or histogram normalization etc. Instead as proposed in ["Systematic evaluation of CNN advances on the ImageNet"](https://arxiv.org/pdf/1606.02228.pdf), I used a mini network at the beginning of my model to learn a transformation via convolution.
 While original paper suggests using 1x1 convolutions, I used 3x3 and 1x1 convolutions respectively at this step which gave better results.

-I decided to generate additional data because it helps to prevent model from overfitting on training set since samples were not equally distributed between each classes in the original training set.
+I decided to generate additional data because it helps to prevent model from over fitting on training set since samples were not equally distributed between each classes in the original training set.

 To add more data to the data set, I used the following techniques because they would generate as much as legitimate samples without introducing unrealistic image effects to the training samples.

 First I used flipping of existing samples of symmetrical signs wherever possible.
 For this I used the flipping method available at, https://navoshta.com/traffic-signs-classification/#flipping

 Then I balanced the data between classes by cloning existing samples so that there are at least 2000 samples per each class.
 At each iteration of training a randomly selected portion of these were perturbed using random translations, rotations and perspective transformations.
 In this step I also used border reflect method to prevent introducing high contrast unwanted features and keep the border areas consistent with original images.
 The basic idea of this approach is to create "infinite" augmented training data set by generating new data during the training epoch.
-When training data is always changing, the network will be less prone to overfitting.
+When training data is always changing, the network will be less prone to over fitting.
 However at the same time it is necessary to make sure that the data change is not too big so that it won't cause "jumps" in the training loss.

 Here is an example of an original image and an augmented image: